This post is produced in partnership with Le Creuset Canada.

 4. Top with marshmallows and sprinkle with cocoa, to serve.

 Disclosure: Le Creuset Canada provided me with cookware in exchange for recipe development and content creation.
 I was not otherwise compensated for this post.
-Please note that this post contains affiliate links, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you).
+This post contains affiliate links.
+I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you).
 Thank you in advance!

 MY BOOK!
 In the French kitchen with kids is out now!
 Click here for details and how to order!